 It is clear that living single is tied to less financial security, a Pew Research Center report notes.

 More than half of working-age adults without a job were living single in 2017, sharply up from a decade earlier.
 They don’t have access to a spouse’s health insurance or cushion when their income falls.

 For decades, suicide rates had been falling.
-However, in the new CDC suicide data, the average yearly growth rate doubled beginning in 2006 to 2 percent a year.
+However, in the

 Most Americans who die of suicide are white, working-class, middle-aged men.